-Unit code VU23546 Unit title Participate in straightforward interactions for study purposes Application This unit describes the performance outcomes, skills and knowledge required by EAL learners to use linguistic skills to participate in straightforward interactions for study purposes.
+Unit code VU2354 VU23546 Unit title Partici Participate in straightforward interactions for study purposes Application required straight and par sugges This unit describes the performance outcomes, skills and knowledge required by EAL learners to use linguistic skills to participate in straightforward interactions for study purposes.
 This involves planning and participating in group interactions, making verbal requests or suggestions and conveying and responding to verbal instructions related to study contexts.
-The outcomes described in this unit relate to: the Australian Core Skills Framework (ACSF).
-They contribute directly to the achievement of ACSF indicators of competence in Oral Communication at Level 3 and the ISLPR (International Second Language Proficiency Ratings) descriptors for Speaking and Listening.
-They contribute directly to the achievement of Speaking 2+ / 3 and Listening 2+ / 3.
-This unit applies to learners needing to develop their listening and speaking skills in English to satisfy further study needs.
+The out tcomes described in this unit relate to: dire Australian Core Skills Framework (ACSF).
+They contribute ctly to the achievement of ACSF indicators of competence in I Communication at Level 3 and des the ISLPR (International Second Language Proficiency Ratings) descriptors for Speaking and Listening.
+They contribute directly to the achievement of Speaking 2+ / 3 and Listening 2+ / 3. speakir which t This unit applies to learners needing to develop their listening and speaking skills in English to satisfy further study needs.
 The situations in which these skills are applied are varied, and can be related to a range of further study or higher education contexts.
 No occupational licensing, legislative or certification requirements apply to this unit at the time of publication.
-Pre-requisite Unit(s) Nil Competency Field Not Applicable Unit Sector Not Applicable.

-Element Elements describe the essential outcomes of a unit of competency.
-Performance Criteria Performance criteria describe the required performance needed to demonstrate achievement of the element.
+Pre-requisite Unit(s) Nil Competency Field Not App plicable Unit Sector Not App Not Applicable.
+Element Performance Criteria Elements describe the essential outcomes of a unit of competency.
+Performance criteria describe the required performance needed to demonstrate achievement of the element.
 Assessment of performance is to be consistent with the assessment requirements.
-1 1 Prepare for group interactions 1.1 List the key reasons for group work in further study 1.2 Identify advantages and disadvantages of group work 1.3 Confirm members of the group